WillyPhan06/Concurrency-Project-2-CLI-Concurrent-Downloader-With-Improvements-On-Features-and-Benchmarks/README.md

 # Concurrency-Project-2-CLI-Concurrent-Downloader-With-Improvements-On-Features-and-Benchmarks
 This is the 2nd project in final projects of concurrency, for project 1 I already made a CLI (Command-Line Interface) concurrent downloader to download multiple websites concurrently using command lines in the terminal.
-Check benchmark_documents for more info.
+Check benchmark_documents for more info of my benchmark and analysis.
+Scroll to near the bottom to see how to use this.

 In this 2nd project, i reconstructed the project 1 all from scratch all from my understanding and memory, no help from AI code or other source code, just full understanding and memory from project 1 and in this 2nd project I also fix edge cases, potential bugs, and improvements such as: